dvictor/lstm-poetry-word-based/README.md

 Change WORK_DIR in each file to specify your work directory.

-Here's an example of output.
+### Here's an example of output.

+Input text:

-Input text *green people floating
+*green people floating
 the morning has*

 Output: